Overview

 One of the ways animals, including golden eagles and other scavenging wildlife, ingest lead is through feeding on the remains of animals that have been shot with lead ammunition.

-To study if the use of non-lead ammunition reduces eagle deaths, CSG has launched a new program called Hunters for Eagle Conservation to provide hunters in participating states with free or reduced-cost non-lead ammunition.
+To study if the use of lead-free ammunition reduces eagle deaths, CSG has launched a new program called Hunters for Eagle Conservation to provide hunters in participating states with free or reduced-cost lead-free ammunition.

 Wyoming